-Kate Carter is a fourth year Ph.D.
-Candidate in the Department of Political Science specializing in comparative politics and international relations.
-Kate's research focuses on politics and technology in sub-Saharan Africa.
-Her dissertation analyzes technology use in elections in East Africa.
-Kate is currently in Kenya, where she has completed nine months of field research.
-She has previously conducted field research in Uganda.
+Kate Carter is a fourth year graduate student in the Department of Political Science specializing in comparative politics.
+Her research focuses on elections and technology in sub-Saharan Africa.

 Robert F. and Jane E. Holtz Center for Science and Technology Studies.